UNOTeaching/project-grounding/README.md

 We recommend that you create new commits frequently when doing the rest of this project.
 If at some point you realize you did a mistake, you can revert to a previous commit.
 Pushing to the GitHub repository may also help you in case that you accidentally lose your local copy.
 If you have doubts about Git or Github, or you can learn more about it, you can read the tutorial in following link:

 https://github.com/Advanced-Concepts-Programming-Languages/github-starter-course

+When submitting questions to the instructors be sure that your most recent code has been commited and pushed to GitHub.
+Send the link to your repository.
+Feedback may be added to your code in GitHub.

 ## Question 1: Bottom-up grounding (30 points)
 To begin with, you will be implemented the **bottom-up grounding** algorithm saw in class.